openvinotoolkit/open_model_zoo/demos/python_demos/sound_classification_demo/README.md

-# Audio Classification Python\* Demo
+# Sound Classification Python\* Demo

-Demo application for audio classification algorithm.
+Demo application for sound classification algorithm.

 ## How It Works